 Step 2: Playing an Actual Disc Golf Game

-Before playing an actual disc golf game, preparation is essential.
-You can prepare by familiarizing yourself with the course if you can before the actual round.
-As a player, it is also your responsibility to practice a few days before an actual round.
-Then, you should be prepared physically and mentally on game day by eating the proper meal.
-A carbohydrate-rich meal is highly recommended to help you meet the challenge of playing an actual disc golf round.
+Preparation is crucial before playing an actual disc golf game.
+You can start by getting familiar with the course, if possible, before the round.
+It’s your responsibility as a player to practice in the days leading up to the round.
+On game day, ensure you’re physically and mentally prepared by eating a suitable meal.
+We highly recommend a carbohydrate-rich meal to help you meet the challenges of an actual disc golf round.

-You must also make sure that everything is already prepared, including all the equipment you plan to bring on the course.
+Ensure that you’ve prepared everything, including all the equipment you intend to bring on the course.
 Also, preparation means that you will need to make sure that you are ready to play and enjoy whatever happens on the disc golf course.

 Playing a Disc Golf Game

-The game will start at the tee, where the tee-off order will be determined through a mutual arrangement made by the players.
-Another option is to flip the discs where the printed side is the head, to help determine the throwing order.
-The order on the subsequent holes will be determined depending on the player’s scores where the player with the lower score on the previous hole should throw first.
+The game starts at the tee, and the players mutually arrange the tee-off order.
+Alternatively, you can flip the discs, with the printed side as the head, to determine the throwing order.
+On the subsequent holes, players determine the order based on their scores, with the player who achieved the lower score on the previous hole throwing first.

 A disc golf hole starts from a tee area and ends at a target, usually an elevated metal basket.
 Once a player advances to the fairway, he should make the next throws to the spot where the disc has previously landed.
-Please note that all of the trees, bodies of water, shrubs, terrain, and other obstacles are all part of the challenges presented in the game to make it more exciting.
+Please note that all the trees, bodies of water, shrubs, terrain, and other obstacles contribute to the challenges in the game, adding excitement to it.

 Also, a mini marker disc is used to mark the position where the disc came to rest after the throw.
 Every beginner should also learn the proper placement of the foot during the throw.
 The foot where you put your weight should be located close to the front line of the tee and behind the marker disc.